mdkaz/blog_post/README.md

 - JDBC: I am more familiar with JDBC as opposed to other frameworks such as Hibernate.
 JDBC is more practical for simpler databases such as storing user comments for this blog post.

-- Database with PostreSQL: I am more familiar with using psql, though psql or mysql would also be suitable for this project.
+- Database with PostreSQL: I am more familiar with using psql, though mysql would also be suitable for this project.

 # Outline